How to Unblock a Shower Drain Without Chemicals

 - Rubber gloves (optional)

-Pour one cup of baking soda down the drain followed by a cup white vinegar.
-Cover with a rag or cloth.
-Cover the drain immediately with a clean cloth or a rag to ensure that the reaction doesn’t fizz beyond control!
+You can pour one cup of baking powder down your drain, followed by one Cup of white vinegar.
+Cover your drain immediately using a cloth or a rag to ensure that the reaction doesn’t explode out of control!

 Step 4: Wait

-Take about 30 minutes while the mixture works its magic.
-It should sound like there is a fizz and bubbling – this means it’s working!
+Wait for about 30 minutes as the mix is at work.
+It should sound like there is a fizz and bubbling.
+This means it’s working!

-Remove the cover with care and flush with boiling water.
-This will clear all debris remaining and help allow your water to flow without a hitch.
+Remove the cover carefully and flush the water with boiling.
+This should help clear all debris remaining and help allow your water to flow smoother.

 Method 2: Wire Hanger

-Straighten a wire hanger to the greatest extent as you can while leaving one end with its original shape.
+Straighten a wire hanger as much as you can, but leave the other end of the hanger in its original shape.

-Make a hook that is small at the top of the wire you just straightened out.
+Create a small hook at the top of the wire you straightened.

-Hook it into the drain, and then fish for hair and debris.
+Place the hook in the drain and fish around looking for hair as well as debris.
 Pull out anything that comes up.

-If you own dry or wet vacuums it could be for you.
+If you own an air-tight vacuum, this method might be for you.

-Make sure to cover any drains that have overflows using the use of duct tape or a damp cloth to ensure the highest suction power.
+Make sure to cover any drains that have overflows using duct tape or a moist cloth to ensure the highest suction power.

 Step 4: Turn on Vacuum

-Start the vacuum, and allow it to run for approximately three minutes.
-This should eliminate any obstructions in your shower drain.
+Then, turn on the vacuum and allow it to run for around three minutes.
+This should help remove any obstructions in your shower drain.

 Method | Supplies Needed | Steps |